 Q: When applying for diversity supplements, should I consider any factors unrelated the candidate?

 A: You should consider the product that you will achieve through your research funded by the Diversity Supplement, which depends on your career stage.

 December 9, 2021 - NIH Staff roles in the process and high-level overview of before and after grant submission

 In this webinar, Dr. Inna Belfer (NCCIH) discussed how to reach out to Program Officers (POs) before submitting a grant application, and what to expect from POs.
 Next, Dr. Michelle Timmerman (CSR) presented on the receipt and referral process for grant submissions and the institute/center assignment process.
-Additionally, Dr. Jasenka Borzan (NIMH) explained the key concepts, processes, and tools related to the scientific review process at NIH, such as types of Funding Opportunity Announcements (FOAs) and review criteria.
+Additionally, Dr. Jasenka Borzan (NIMH) explained the key concepts, processes, and tools related to the scientific review process at NIH, such as types of Notices of Funding Opportunities (NOFOs) and review criteria.
 Finally, Dr. Mark Egli (NIAAA) presented on understanding priority scores, and the next steps after application review.